AgainPsychoX/Kingmaker-MoreVoiceLines/README.md

 ## Notes

 + Voice over requests from game are detected by `LocalizedString.PlayVoiceOver` patch.
 We map those strings UUIDs to audio files, with special "recipe" that describes which actual files are to be used, in what order.
 Some suffixes are expected for sex or kingdom status dependent dialogues.
 + Audio files should be placed in `audio` directory inside mod directory.
-I used AU generated samples with 44100 Hz sample rate single channel (mono), but the mod can also play any other sample rate and stereo (might require tweaking the `AudioPlaybackEngine` instance on audio player side for better performance).
+I used AI generated samples with 44100 Hz sample rate single channel (mono), but the mod can also play any other sample rate and stereo (might require tweaking the `AudioPlaybackEngine` instance on audio player side for better performance).
 + Next to the `audio` folder there should be `audio_metadata.csv`, `|` separated file with columns: `LocalizedStringUUID`, `Companion` (unused actually), `Recipe` and `RawText` (also unused).
 + **Modification uses external executable** (outside the game) for playing the sound, sources are of course included in the repository.
 	+ I couldn't get Unity [`AudioClip`](https://docs.unity3d.com/ScriptReference/AudioClip.html) to work